Chealer/ckanext-categroupy/README.rst

 ------------------------
 TODO: Finish this section

-To add a new language, use something like $ python setup.py init_catalog --locale YOUR_LANGUAGE Replace YOUR_LANGUAGE with the two-letter ISO language code (e.g. es, de).
+To add a new language, use something like
+   $ python setup.py init_catalog --locale YOUR_LANGUAGE
+Replace YOUR_LANGUAGE with the two-letter ISO language code (e.g. es, de).

-To keep up with new CKAN releases, you could do something like
+To keep up with new CKAN releases, you could do something like:
    $ python setup.py update_catalog --locale fr -i ckanext/categroupy/i18n/ckan.pot -o ckanext/categroupy/i18n/fr/LC_MESSAGES/ckanext-categroupy.po

 But please do not remove strings found in older CKAN versions as long as this plugin supports these versions.

+Once a .po file is completed, compile the .mo file using:
+   $ python setup.py compile_catalog

 https://docs.ckan.org/en/2.8/contributing/i18n.html#create-a-po-file-for-your-language